-For storage and transport, the corresponding requirements of the guideline Logistics of meat and meat products must be complied with.
-Participation in the QS scheme is also possible via a certification recognised by QS (for an overview, see the QS homepage).
+For the storage and/or transport of QS goods, the corresponding requirements of the Guideline Logistics Meat, Meat products and Fruit, Vegetables, Potatoes must be complied with.
+Participation in the QS scheme is also possible via a certification recognized by QS (for an overview, see the QS homepage).